-The average strangeness rating for UFO reports during 2002 was 3.6, where 1 is considered not strange at all and 9 is considered exceptionally unusual.
+The average strangeness rating for UFO reports during 2003 was 3.6, unchanged from 2002, where 1 is considered not strange at all and 9 is considered exceptionally unusual.
 Therefore, most UFOs reported are of objects which do not greatly stretch the imagination.
 Hollywood-style flying saucers are, in reality, relatively uncommon in UFO reports.

-The average Reliability rating of reports in 2002 was slightly less than 5, indicating that there were about the same number of higher quality cases as those of low quality.
-Low reliability was assigned to reports with minimal information on the witness, little or no investigation and incomplete description of the object(s) observed.
-Higher reliability cases might include actual interviews with witnesses, a detailed case investigation, multiple witnesses and other supporting evidence.
+The average Reliability rating of reports in 2003 was 5.39, similar to 2002, indicating that there were approximately the same number of higher quality cases as those of low quality.
+Low reliability was assigned to reports with minimal information on the witness, little or no investigation and incomplete data or description of the object(s) observed.
+Higher reliability cases might include actual interviews with witnesses, a detailed case investigation, multiple witnesses, supporting documentation and other evidence.